uffe/awesome-react-components/readme.md

 Such popup is also called overlay, modal, alert, dialog, or lightbox.

-What are the react overlay libraries out there?*
+What are the react overlay libraries out there?</em>

  - [react-dock](https://github.com/alexkuz/react-dock) - Resizable dockable react component.
  - [react-overlays](https://github.com/react-bootstrap/react-overlays) - Utilities for creating robust overlay components.